Y0SH1J/HapagVenture/README.md

 - In the following files, change the file path of certain variables to the one in your system.
 (You can simply use Ctrl+H to replace the text)
     - Main.py, mainMenu.py, AnimatedIntro.py, decorations.py, Enemy.py, game_data.py, level.py, overworld.py, particles.py, Player.py, Quiz.py, ui.py, End_Screen.py

+#And we are done!
+Enjoy the game :)